ssenmosip/mosip-temp-documentation/Getting-Started.md

 After above process is completed, you can run `kubectl get services` command to see the status of all the MOSIP Services.

+**NOTE** _kernel-config-server-deployment-and-service.yml_ is using a secret named **config-server-secret** , this service connects to your Source code management repository, to get configuration for all the services depending on this configuration server.
+So it needs access to your private key and public key to connect to the repository.(If you are using ssh URL for cloning the repo).
+For generating the required secret give the following command:

+`$ kubectl create secret generic <your-secret-name> --from-file=ssh-privatekey=/path/to/.ssh/id_rsa --from-file=ssh-publickey=/path/to/.ssh/id_rsa.pub`

 B. Continuous deployment

 To be done later